 To estimate your max heart rate, subtract your age from 220.
 You can also use heartbeats per minute to measure intensity.
 Sports and conditioning coach Mike Robertson recommends keeping your BPM (beats per minute) between 120 and 150 for low-intensity exercise.

-However, something to keep in mind is that intensity is relative.
+However, keep in mind that intensity is relative.
 For a novice exerciser who’s out of shape, a 30-minute walk could be a moderate- to high-intensity activity.
 For an athlete doing LISS on his rest day, a 45-minute jog might not take him out of the low-intensity cardio zone.

 For new exercisers just starting out on the path to fitness, LISS is a safe, effective way to build cardiovascular endurance and even muscle strength, says Nick Tumminello, owner of Performance University.

 In fact, for beginners, LISS is really the only option to gain a solid fitness foundation.
-According to a review of research published in Sports Medicine — Open in October 2015, low-intensity exercise garners better exercise adherence — meaning you’re more likely to stick with a low-intensity cardio program — and has a lower risk of injury.
+According to a 2015 review of research published in Sports Medicine - Open, low-intensity exercise results in better exercise adherence — meaning you’re more likely to stick with a low-intensity cardio program — and has a lower risk of injury.

 But even exercise enthusiasts and athletes benefit from LISS.
 You simply can’t “go hard” all the time.
 If you do, you’re setting yourself up for overtraining injuries.
 “Your body only grows and improves in the recovery time, and it’s unrealistic to ask your body to keep that sort of intensity at every workout,” says Tumminello.
 “Steady-state cardio allows you, basically, active recovery.”